Daniel Brustlein: Easel painting and other art

 Brustlein was a painter and book illustrator as well as a magazine illustrator and cartoonist.

 After the close of World War II he continued to place drawings and cartoons in magazines such as The New Yorker, The Saturday Evening Post, Look, and Esquire, but he also began to make paintings for group and solo exhibitions in galleries located in New York, Paris, and other cities.
 In 1948 and for the next three years he contributed paintings to the Salon des Surindependants in Paris.
 In 1952 he was given his first solo show when "Peintures de Alain Brustlein" opened at Galerie Jeanne Bucher in Paris.
-His work also appeared group exhibitions at Stable Gallery in New York and at the Musée Cantonal des Beaux-Arts in Lausanne.
+His work also appeared in group exhibitions at Stable Gallery in New York and at the Musée Cantonal des Beaux-Arts in Lausanne.
 In 1952 a French critic included him among the best young painters of the day when reporting his nomination for the Prix de la Critique (Galerie Saint Placide, Paris).
 In 1955 Stable Gallery gave him his first New York solo exhibition.

 In 1957 he contributed work to a group exhibition of portraits held at the Tibor de Nagy Gallery.
 Apart from Brustlein, the artists, who were not generally known for their portraiture, included Willem de Kooning, Franz Kline, Philip Guston, Milton Resnick, and Larry Rivers.
-A year later his paintings appeared in the annual exhibition at the L'École de Paris for the first time and in 1959 he was given a second one-person show at the Stable Gallery.
-Of the portraits and landscapes he contributed to this show, the critic for the New York Times said "Without pushing realization far he succeeds quite strikingly in compassing characterization in the spontaneous portraits, and with a few quick strokes of the brush establishes mood in low keyed statements of scene."
+A year later his paintings appeared in the annual exhibition at the L'École de Paris for the first time, and in 1959 he was given a second one-person show at the Stable Gallery.
+Of the portraits and landscapes he contributed to this show, the critic for the New York Times said, "Without pushing realization far he succeeds quite strikingly in compassing characterization in the spontaneous portraits, and with a few quick strokes of the brush establishes mood in low keyed statements of scene."

 In 1960 Brustlein received a purchase award at the 5th International Hallmark invitational exhibition held at Wildenstein Gallery in New York.
 The prize-winning painting, a self-portrait, subsequently appeared on the cover of the October 1960 issue of ARTnews.
 Four years later his brother-in-law, Jack Tworkov, wrote a feature article on him for the November issue of ARTnews, and that month, his work appeared in a solo exhibition at the Saidenberg Gallery.
 In 1965 a painting of his was included in a group show of portraits showing friends and acquaintances of the participating artists.
 Appearing at the New School Art Center, the show drew praise from Stuart Preston of the New York Times for its "delectable items" that "make for extraordinary documentary value."